-The requirements of this plan have been incorporated into the site wide PCEMP (May 2020), approved by DAWE on 3 June 2020.
+The requirements of this plan have been incorporated into the site wide PCEMP.

 Appendix A, Table A3 lists all the requirements of the Precinct 2 CEMP and states how the requirements have been met.

 Precinct 3-5 and Part Precinct 6 Construction Environmental Management Plan (Precinct 3-5 CEMP)